RIKEN-RCCS/lens3/v1/doc/user-guide.md

 ### Bucket Naming Restrictions

-Bucket names must be in lowercase alphanums and "-".
-Lens3 bans dots.
-Also, Lens3 bans names "aws", "amazon", "minio", and the names that begin with "goog" and "g00g".
+Bucket names must be in lowercase alphanums and "-" (minus).
+Note that Lens3 bans a dot.
+In addition, Lens3 bans names "aws", "amazon", "minio" and the names that begin with "goog" and "g00g".

 ### No Control on File and Bucket Properties

 Lens3 does not provide control on properties of files and buckets.
-A bucket can only have a public access policy.
+Buckets can only have a public access policy.

 ### Residue Files

 Running MinIO leaves a directory ".minio.sys" in the buckets-directory of the pool.

-### Access Logs
+### No Access Logs

 Lens3 does not provide access logs to users, although we understand it is useful to users.
 Administrators may provide access logs to users